We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Doctors can use NAC to treat acetaminophen overdoses.

-Acetaminophen is an analgesic that can relieve aches, pains, and a fever.
-If a person experiences an overdose of this drug, administering NAC within 10 hours may help reduce the risk of associated liver damage.
+Acetaminophen is an analgesic that can relieve aches, pains, and fever.
+If a person experiences an overdose of this drug, administering NAC within

 Other potential benefits

-Some very small studies and case reports indicate that NAC may help with:
+Several studies indicate that NAC may help with:

 The side effects of NAC supplementation are usually mild and may include:

-People taking nitroglycerin — as pills, patches, or creams — should not take NAC, as the combination could cause extremely low blood pressure and headaches.
+People taking nitroglycerin in pills, patches, or creams should not take NAC, as the combination could cause extremely low blood pressure and headaches.

 NAC is an antioxidant that may reduce inflammation.
 Taking it as a supplement may help improve symptoms of a number of medical conditions.

-It is crucial to note, however, that most research into NAC supplementation has taken place on a small scale.
+However, it is crucial to note that most research into NAC supplementation has taken place on a small scale.
 Determining the extent of the supplement’s benefits will require further research.

 Anyone who wishes to try NAC supplements should consult a doctor first.